Loading...

 | Teams/Governance | No approval workflows or controls | Built-in Teams tier with Brand Bible |

 Yes — many people do.
-You can create a project (or Gem in Gemini), upload your writing samples, and generate LinkedIn posts.
-The challenge is that you still need to: know what context to provide, craft effective prompts, manage the creative discovery process yourself, evaluate authenticity yourself (no measurement system), heavily edit outputs to sound like you, and remember to reference your own background in every conversation.
-If you're confident in these skills, general AI Projects can work.
-If you want structured guidance, authenticity measurement, and a system that uses what it knows about you automatically, Ghostart is purpose-built for this.
+You can create a project, upload your writing samples, and generate LinkedIn posts.
+But you still need to: know what context to provide, craft effective prompts, manage creative discovery yourself, evaluate authenticity without a measurement system, and remember to reference your own background every time.
+If you enjoy managing that process, Projects can work.
+For £8/month, Ghostart removes that overhead — the system uses what it knows about you automatically, refuses to generate until ideas are workshopped, and measures authenticity for you.

-No. Ghostart uses AI generation, but the differentiators are architectural, not prompt-based: (1) Workshop-first requirement: The system won't generate until it has minimum 2-3 exchanges.
-You can't skip creative discovery.
-(2) Proactive context usage: Your expertise, audience, and content pillars are referenced automatically.
-(3) Reference verification: The system is explicitly required to prove it read your documents by citing specifics.
+No. The differences are architectural, not prompt-based: (1) Workshop-first requirement: the system won't generate until it has minimum 2-3 exchanges — you can't skip creative discovery.
+(2) Proactive context: your expertise, audience, and content pillars are referenced automatically.
+(3) Reference verification: the system must prove it read your documents by citing specifics.
 (4) Authenticity measurement: Beige-ometer provides quantified 0-10 scoring.
-(5) LinkedIn-specific intelligence: Platform best practices are built in.
+(5) LinkedIn-specific intelligence: platform best practices are built in.
+These aren't features you can bolt on with better prompts.

 This is one of the most common frustrations users report: AI claims 'I've reviewed your document' then asks questions the document clearly answers.
-Ghostart's approach: 5,000 characters of context per reference (vs typical conversation limits).
-Explicit requirement to cite specifics: 'I see in your document it mentions [exact quote]...'
+Ghostart's approach: 5,000 characters of context per reference, with explicit instructions to cite specifics — 'I see in your document it mentions [exact quote]...'
 Must demonstrate reading by referencing specific ideas.
-Building on content: 'Based on what the document says about X, you could...'
 The system is instructed to NEVER claim to have read something without proving it with specifics.

-Technically yes, but this creates significant problems.
-Security & Governance Issues: No approval workflows, no shared Brand Bible, potential IP leakage to general AI platforms, no audit trail.
-Operational Issues: Each person must manage their own context, no analytics across team members, no company Ideas bank.
-Ghostart Teams provides: Dedicated workspace with approval workflows, shared Brand Bible ensuring consistency, company Ideas bank for strategic alignment, team analytics, complete audit trail, no content used for AI model training.
+Technically yes, but this creates problems.
+With general AI: no approval workflows, no shared Brand Bible, potential IP leakage, no audit trail.
+Each person manages their own context with no analytics across the team.
+Ghostart Teams provides: dedicated workspace with approval workflows, shared Brand Bible ensuring consistency, company Ideas bank for strategic alignment, team analytics, complete audit trail, and no content used for AI model training.